 'Youthpass Unfolded' is a joint publication of the SALTO Training and Cooperation and the SALTO Inclusion Resource Centres, published in cooperation with JUGEND für Europa, the German National Agency for Youth in Action.
-Intro - Practical approaches to Youthpass

 This handbook is about

 This handbook is about two things: the 'Youthpass process' and methods and tools to make that 'Youthpass process' happen.